What does my baby look like?

 Find out more about having a working pregnancy.

-In the next 2 to 4 weeks, you will have your booking appointment.
-This is your first official antenatal appointment with a midwife.
+In the next few weeks, you will have your booking appointment.
+This is your first antenatal appointment with a midwife.
 You’ll be asked for lots of information about your physical and emotional health, your family’s health, any medical conditions you have and your lifestyle.
 This first visit may take up to an hour, so allow plenty of time.

 Your answers can help make sure the antenatal team offers the right support for you.
 After all, their job is to ensure you have the best possible care during your pregnancy!